How Melba came to understand scrum to make software development efficient.

 The sprint goal encompasses several tickets and constitutes the priority of the development team, it is a macro-US, an epic or even a complete course.
 This is the priority of the global sprint.

-It must be elementary enough so that less than 50% of the CAF of the team can answer it, otherwise we would take the risk of unknowns and we would not keep it.
+It must be elementary enough so that less than 50% of the capacity to do of the team can answer it, otherwise we would take the risk of unknowns and would not keep it.

 What has been done: the burndown chart

 In the morning, the PO brings together the development team and everyone expresses themselves on what has been done.
 The dependency graph is used and completed tickets are crossed out.